legacymachine/node-red-contrib-shuttlexpress/README.md

 Node-RED node for Contour Design's USB ShuttleXpress input device, built around [shuttle-control-usb](https://github.com/hopejr/ShuttleControlUSB) which uses [node-hid](https://github.com/node-hid/node-hid) and [usb](https://github.com/node-usb/node-usb).

+Note: Contour Design's ShuttlePro v1 and ShuttlePro v2 should work as well.

 This node was created as a physical control option for a [Grbl](https://www.grbl.org/) based CNC controlled machine but can be used generically for other user defined needs.

 ## Install